nanvel/blog/2017/05/databases.md

 Data is organized into relations (called tables in SQL), where each relation is an unordered collection of tuples (rows in SQL).

+## Column oriented storage

+Don't store all the values from one row together, but store all the values from each column together.

 ## Databases

 ### Couchbase